Most Australian homeowners would agree that smoke detectors are an indispensable part of their homes.

-But to install wired detectors, you will have to call your local electrician.
+But to install wired detectors, you must call your local electrician.

-One of the best things about smoke detectors is that they don’t need much maintenance; only periodic checks to make sure that the connections and batteries are fine should suffice.
+One of the best smoke detectors is that they don’t need much maintenance; only periodic checks to ensure the connections and batteries are fine should suffice.

 Under normal circumstances, we recommend replacing the batteries once every year.

 First, familiarise everyone in your family with the sound of the alarm, and you must tell them what to do when the detector goes off.
-Note that false alarms are also a common issue, so check the source first if you hear a smoke detector beeping.
-It could be a small fire in a pan, for instance, that can be extinguished easily.
+Note that false alarms are also common, so check the source first if you hear a smoke detector beeping.
+It could be a small fire in a pan, for instance, that can be extinguished quickly.

-But don’t take any risks, and if you’re worried, dial 000 for help.
+But don’t take any risks; if you’re worried, dial 000 for help.
 On that note, it’s time for us to sign off.